okami101/vuetify-admin/docs/guide/getting-started.md

 #### Under the hood

-This above command use [this online preset](https://github.com/okami101/vtec-admin-preset/blob/master/preset.json) which will initialize all admin project by preparing a valid basic Vuetify project with proper Vue router and Vuex as well as installing Vtec Admin CLI plugin.
+This above command use [this online preset](https://github.com/okami101/vuetify-admin-preset/blob/master/preset.json) which will initialize all admin project by preparing a valid basic Vuetify project with proper Vue router and Vuex as well as installing Vuetify Admin CLI plugin.

 It's equivalent to :